pbrandwijk/pbrandwijk.github.io/_posts/2020-09-14-cheat-sheet-git.md

 $ git remote -v                                     # Show the protocol and location of the remote repositories
 $ git remote show origin                            # Show info about remote repository
 $ git remote set-url origin ssh://git@github.com/<user>/<repo> # Change the protocol to ssh
+$ git log --pretty=format: --name-only --diff-filter=A | sort -u # Show all files that ever existed in the current branch
+$ git log --all --pretty=format: --name-only --diff-filter=A | sort - # Same as above, but in the entire repo
 $ ssh-keygen -t ed25519 -C "<email>" -f ~/.ssh/git_id_ed25519 # Generate an ssh keypair for usage with git via ssh
 ```